jodolrui/glue/README.md

 Order of parts in array is very important because it defines order of execution.

-## Exposing variables and function to the template
+## Exposing variables and functions to the template

 ### The issue

-This is a typical declaration of a variable exposed (returned) to the `<template>` in a [Vue 3 Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html) component:
+This is a typical declaration of a variable exposed to the `<template>` in a [Vue 3 Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html) component:

 ```js
 import { ref } from "vue";